jakesyl/cortex/Final/sudocode.md

 .identify common words in article
 | i.e words from article that match history weight 2
 .highlight links using replace text in jquery
-	replace thuing by that guy from clickable links
+	replace thing by that guy from clickable links